 You may vote "FOR," "AGAINST," OR "ABSTAIN" for each nominee for the Board of Directors.
-You may vote "FOR", "AGAINST" or "ABSTAIN" on the proposal to ratify the selection of Freed Maxick CPAs, P.C. as the independent registered public accounting firm of the Company for the year ending December 31, 2024.
+You may vote "FOR", "AGAINST" or "ABSTAIN" on the proposal to ratify the selection of Freed Maxick P.C. as the independent registered public accounting firm of the Company for the year ending December 31, 2025.
 You may vote "FOR", "AGAINST" or "ABSTAIN" on the advisory vote on executive compensation.
+You may vote for "ONE YEAR", "TWO YEARS," "THREE YEARS," or "ABSTAIN" on the advisory votes on executive compensation.
+You may vote "FOR", "AGAINST" or "ABSTAIN" on approval of the amendment to our certificate of incorporation to increase our authorized shares of common stock.
+You may vote "FOR", "AGAINST" or "ABSTAIN" on approval of the grants of RSUs to our executive officers and other employees and concurrent cancellation of previously granted options to such executive officers and others.

-If you submit your proxy, vote via the Internet or by telephone but abstain from voting or withhold authority to vote on one or more matters, your shares will be counted as present at the Annual Meeting for the purpose of calculating the vote on ratification of the selection of the Company's accounting firm if you abstained from voting or withheld authority to vote on that matter, meaning your abstention has the same effect as a vote against that proposal.
-Abstention has no effect on the election of members to the Board of Directors.
-See "How many votes are needed to approve each Proposal?"
+If you submit your proxy, vote via the Internet or by telephone but abstain from voting or withhold authority to vote on one or more matters, your shares will be counted as present at the Annual Meeting for the purpose of determining a quorum.

 If you hold your shares in street name and do not provide voting instructions to your brokerage firm, the brokerage firm may still be able to vote your shares with respect to certain "discretionary" (or routine) items, but it will not be allowed to vote your shares with respect to certain "non-discretionary" items.
 In the case of non-discretionary items, for which no instructions are received, the shares will be treated as "broker non-votes".
 Shares that constitute broker non-votes will be counted as present at the Annual Meeting for the purpose of determining a quorum but will not be considered entitled to vote on the proposal in question.
-Your broker does not have discretionary authority to vote on the election of members to the Board of Directors, or on the advisory vote on executive compensation, but will have discretionary authority to vote on the proposal relating to the ratification of the selection of the accounting firm.
-As a result, if you do not vote your street name shares, your broker has the authority to vote on your behalf with respect to Proposal 2 (the ratification of the selection of the accounting firm).
-We encourage you to provide instructions to your broker to vote your shares for the nominees to the Board of Directors and on the advisory vote on executive compensation.
+Your broker does not have discretionary authority to vote on the election of members to the Board of Directors, on the advisory vote on executive compensation, on the advisory vote on frequency of future advisory votes on executive compensation, or on approval of the grant of RSUs to our executive officers and other employees, but will have discretionary authority to vote on the ratification of the selection of the selection of the selection of the selection of the accounting firm and approval of the authority to vote on your behalf with respect to Proposal 2 (the ratification of the accounting firm) and Proposal 5 (approval of amendment to our certificate of incorporation to increase of common stock).